lostkuma/IronHack16s/README.md

 * image  --A directory contains all images used in the website

 **5. Build Case**
-How can we build and access your project on a Linux/Unix machine if you use external dependencies besides HTML/CSS/Javascript?
-List the dependencies you used, such as python, node.js, etc.
-List the steps we should follow to build the project.
-Your project will be built on Amazon Web Service, EC2, ubuntu 14.01 instance

-6. Test Case
-Which browsers did you test your project on?
-Chrome, IE, Edge, Safari, or Firefox?
+At this point the project only uses html, css, and javascript.
+However, other dependencies might be used in the future.
+An updated readme file will then be submitted along with later submissions.

+**Test Case**
+This App will be tested on Chrome, Firefox and Safari

-7. Additional information You Want to Share with Us E.g. any problems you faced/fixed, where you reached out to for help, etc.
+**Additional information You Want to Share with Us** E.g. any problems you faced/fixed, where you reached out to for help, etc.

+**Contact**
+For questions about this App please feel free to contact Xiaonan Jing (jing@purdue.edu)